magepages/mpdocs/docs/better-popup/index.md

     * The poopup won't display on the pages that contain the URL path entered
     * The URL path is separated by downlines

-**Note**: The priority of Exclude section is greater than the Include section.
+**Note**: The priority of Exclude section is greater than the Include section. **Include Pages** and **Include Page with URL contains** are two fields that need to enter a value to display the popup.
+If left blank, an error message will be displayed.

 ### When to Show